-In 2017, 73% of consumers have said that positive customer reviews make them trust a company more, while 50% admit that negative reviews make them question the quality of a business.
-This means that, positive reviews are clearly having a larger impact on customers’ perception than negative ones.
+In 2017, 73% of consumers have said that positive customer reviews make them trust a company more, while 50% admit that negative reviews make them question the quality of a business, meaning positive reviews clearly have a larger impact on customers’ perception than negative ones.

 According to BrightLocal’s research, 85% of consumers now trust online reviews as much as a recommendation from their friends and family, but reading one review is not enough for most people to trust a business.